The world of customer service has changed drastically over the past few years, but the evolution isn’t over yet!

-Speaking to a robot over the phone isn’t everyone’s favourite part of calling a customer service centre.
+Speaking to a robot over the phone isn’t everyone’s favourite part of calling an outsourced customer service centre.
 In fact, one in 10 people in a CALLCARE survey stated that their biggest customer service frustration was having to deal with too many options in order to be directed to the correct department.
 Having to press a dozen different buttons just to be able to speak to a real person is a real life pain point that businesses shouldn’t ignore.

 But this could actually be the path to a more efficient and cost-effective future, with just a few amendments to the way the system works.

 “In 2017, Artificial Intelligence (AI) technology will have more of an impact on the business arena than ever before,” explains Arnaud Choveau of CCA International, “One opportunity looming on the horizon for AI is using it to build a better relationship with customers, so IT leaders are likely to have this on their wishlist.
 AI platforms constantly analyse huge amounts of data, enabling businesses to use live customer data to shape strategy.
 This makes it easier to make on-the-spot decisions in real-time.

 “For example, using AI to develop a chatbot to deal with online customer queries would massively cut costs by providing support without needing to train enough front-line workers to deal with every single query immediately.
 Customers would then waste less time being bounced from department to department, platform to platform and having to explain their problem multiple times, as AI picks up basic details such as location, correspondence history, meaning the agent can get to work solving the issue sooner.”

 However, here at CALLCARE we believe that too heavy of a reliance on artificial intelligence would start to detract from the effectiveness of customer service.
 What we would like to see moving forwards is support from this level of advanced technology that works hand-in-hand with humans on the other end of the phone.

 3) Data-driven customer service